Richard Leveson (died 1699)

-Brigadier-General Richard Leveson, 12 July 1659 to March 1699, was the son of a wealthy merchant from Wolverhampton, who served in the army of James II until the November 1688 Glorious Revolution, when he defected to join William III.
+Brigadier-General Richard Leveson (12 July 1659 – March 1699) was the son of a wealthy merchant from Wolverhampton, who served in the army of James II until the November 1688 Glorious Revolution, when he defected to join William III.
 He fought in Ireland and Flanders, sat as MP for Lichfield and Newport, and was Governor of Berwick-upon-Tweed from 1691 until his death in March 1699.

 Personal details

 Richard Leveson was born on 12 July 1659, eldest of three sons of Sarah (d.
 1707) and Robert Leveson (d.
 1709), a wealthy merchant from Wolverhampton in Staffordshire.
 He does not appear to have married, although his will left money to two illegitimate sons, with the balance going to his two brothers.

 His relatives included Sir Richard Leveson (1598-1661) of Trentham Hall, another Royalist, as well as the Leveson-Gower family.